Optimal energy storing and selling in continuous time stochastic multi-battery setting: Conclusion

+The model includes two processes that cannot be controlled by the operator: the production rate $p(t)$ and the energy price $S(t)$.
+If these processes are predictable, then calculation of the optimal strategy requires to solve a multi-dimensional deterministic optimal control problem.
+The paper is focused on the setting where processes $p(t)$ and $S(t)$ are random, currently observable, and unpredictable, with known stochastic evolution law.
+This leads to a multi-dimensional stochastic optimal control problem.
+A method of solution is developed for the model where $(p(t),S(t))$ is part of stochastic Markov diffusion process.
+There are no restrictions on the choice of the parameters of this diffusion process; in this sense, the model is very general.
+In particular, this methods is also applicable for the case where the process $(p(t),S(t))$ is non-random.

+The Markov diffusion models are quite common in engineering and economics; their main restriction is that they use continuous processes without jumps.
+The model introduced in this paper is quite flexible and allow many modifications that were not executed in the present paper to avoid overloading by technical details.

+Instead of the diffusion Markov model described in Section \ref{secM}, many other stochastic models can be accommodated for the dynamics of $(p(t),S(t))$.
+For example, the dynamic programming method can be extended on the jump diffusion model using the approach \cite{OS}.
+A case of general right-continuous processes $(p,S)$ could be considered similarly to \cite{BD2} The continuous time model could be replaced by a discrete time model.
+We leave this for the future research.

+{Also, a case of general right-continuous processes $(p,S)$ can be considered similarly to \cite{BD1,BD2}; this would require more complicated analysis.
+It can be also noted that the continuous time model could be replaced by a Markov discrete time model.}

+Potentially, uncertainty can be taken into account with stochastic models replaced by interval type uncertainty.
+We leave this for the future research as well.

+In the present form, the model is based on the continuous time processes.
+However, this is rather technical assumption since a similar discrete time model can be obtained via straightforward discretization.

-Numerical implementation via discretization of the suggested method is straightforward and requires backward solution of the dynamic programming equation.
-However, the state space dimension for the equation for the optimal value function could be high for a large number of factors arising in a multi-battery setting.
+Numerical implementation of the suggested method would require time discretization and backward solution of the dynamic programming equation.
+However, the state space dimension for this equation will be high for a large number of factors arising in a multi-battery setting.
 This means that numerical solution could require significant computational efforts.
-To address this, the we suggested a method based on duality and pathwise optimization based on the approach developed in \cite{AB,Be11,BS,Br,BR,Davis,HK,Ro}.
+To partially address this, we suggest to estimate of the optimal value function using the pathwise optimization approach.
 We leave further development of the numerical methods for the future research.

+Usually, decision making in the stochastic framework relies on forecasting the underlying processes.
+In stochastic evolution models such as (\ref{diff})-(\ref{oox}), the forecasting is assumed in an implicit form: a model implies forecasts for the underlying processes, for example, the conditional expectations of the future values given the observations.
+These forecasts and the corresponding errors can be calculated analytically for a particular model such as (\ref{diff})-(\ref{oox}).
+One would need to apply statistical inference and forecasting methods to calibrate the parameters for a model.
+However, this requires special consideration beyond the scope of this paper.
+We leave this for the future research.